gear/gear.github.io/aboutme.md

 reason, I enrolled in the physics program for gifted high school students.
 Then later, I studied Electronics and Computer Science Engineering in college.
 Now, I am a master student at Tokyo Institute of Technology studing complex network and theoretical machine learning.
-I learn to be thankful for my journey until now.
+I think my journey up until now seems quite messy, and I am trying to make it even messier.